-Many of the Corporation of Guardianship’s services require legal documents to be executed and/or involvement by the court.
-While we are happy to meet with you to talk about your situation and explore the available options, we do not have an attorney on staff and cannot offer legal advice.
+Many of Corporation of Guardianship’s services require legal documents to be executed and/or involvement by the court.
+While we are happy to meet with you to talk about your situation and explore the available options, we cannot offer legal advice.
 Individuals with disabilities and older adults face unique planning needs that can best be addressed by attorneys skilled in the complex areas of public entitlements, estate, trust, and tax planning.
 We encourage you to seek qualified and experienced legal advice from an elder law and estate-planning attorney as part of your planning process.
 A good place to start is the website of the National Academy of Elder Law Attorneys (NAELA).

 Click here to learn more about CoG’s intake process.